War Gods (video game): Gameplay

+War Gods is a 3D fighting game with the control scheme of a Mortal Kombat or Street Fighter entry.
+It is limited to a story mode that can be played alone or two-player; in the Nintendo 64 version, the two-player mode is activated by having the second controller plugged in while on the character selection screen.
+The plot begins billions of years ago, when a spaceship carrying a valuable ore crashes into Earth.
+Over the years, ten humans find pieces of the ore and turn into the titular powerful beings.
+The evil gods fight to possess all the pieces and become the ultimate super-warriors, while the good gods fight to stop Exor and save the planet.
+The final battles are with two aliens from the spaceship, Grox and Exor, hunting the War Gods for a missing transporter.
+The levels are set in areas native to the War Gods, such as the Warhead's military base, Anubis's desert pyramid, Ahau Kim's ancient aztec temple, Pagan abandoned ghotic church, Voodoo's Bayou forest and Kabuki Jo's Samurai temple.

 The game plays similarly to Mortal Kombat 4, using an almost identical button layout of high/low punches and kicks.
 The "Run" button was replaced with a "3D" button that, when held down while using other joystick and button combinations, allows the player to perform different attacks/evasions utilizing the background or foreground.
 To prevent situations where opponents end up on different playing fields for prolonged periods of time, each character has a teleport move which moves them close to their opponent.
 Just as in the Mortal Kombat games, players select a character and fight a series of opponents.
 War Gods also features combos which can be used through series of button presses.
-Like the Mortal Kombat games, the game has fatalities that are used to finish off opponents.
+Like the Mortal Kombat games, the game has fatalities that are used to finish off opponents, aside from one Fatality per character the game also has other three types of finishing moves such as 10 Hit Combos for each character and By Pressing High Kick with the 3D button the players are able to perform a Stage Ring out finishing move and by pressing Uppercut they can punch the opponents high in the Sky.

-Plot

-Many, many years ago, a spaceship carrying precious life-giving ore crashes to Earth.
-The chunks of ore scatter across the planet, and over the years, ten humans each find a stone of the ore, and are transformed into powerful beings, War Gods.
-And now, they are fighting each other to possess all the stones and become the ultimate super-warrior.
-To do this the player must beat the other 9 fighters, and a clone of the character the player has chosen, before going on to fight the sub-boss, Grox, and the main boss, Exor.